 In New York, car accident lawyers work on “contingency.”
 This means that the lawyer does not charge legal fees upfront.
 Instead, the lawyer will begin working on your case and only gets paid if they win, either in court or in a settlement.

 Contingency fees are a percentage of your settlement that the lawyer will get—usually a third to 40%, depending on when your case is resolved.
 But if the lawyer does not win your case, then you don’t pay any legal fees.
 Contingency fees are a great benefit to clients for the following reasons:

 - A lawyer only has an incentive to take your case if it looks like you have a solid legal claim.
 A lawyer doesn’t benefit by taking frivolous cases.

 - A lawyer also has an incentive to maximize the amount you receive, because this will also increase the amount that he or she takes home in fees.

 - A client gets the assistance of an experienced car accident attorney for no money upfront, which levels the playing field.
 You can be sure that a defendant’s insurer will pay top dollar for a lawyer to represent their interests.

 Attorney’s fees are only one expense.
 A client will also need to cover the certain costs of the lawsuit to cover things like postage, court reporters, and expert witness fees.
 You should discuss how much these costs are likely to amount to and how you will pay for them.

 All fee agreements should be in writing to protect clients and the attorney, so there should be no surprises about how you are billed for the case.
-At our firm, we will gladly go over the fee agreement with you in detail, if necessary, so you understand for what fees and costs you may be responsible.
+At our firm, we will gladly go over the fee agreement with you in detail, if necessary, so you understand what fees and costs you may be responsible for.

 We expect other drivers to operate their vehicles safely, and minimize the potential for accidents as much as they possibly can.